Students

 Program Overview

-This program provides advanced technical training for professionals involved with fire protection and investigation in various areas, including fire service, fire safety, occupational safety, and security.
-It aims to equip students with the knowledge and skills to:
+Fire and explosion investigation is an interdisciplinary program that provides an advanced technical background for professionals involved with fire protection and investigation, in areas such as fire service, fire safety, occupational safety, and security.

 • Chemistry of Fires and Explosions